iver-wharf/iver-wharf.github.io/docs/prob/api-client/unexpected-api-client-write-error.md

 <!-- div:left-panel -->

 An unexpected error occurred when writing data using the Wharf API.

 <!-- panels:end -->

 ## Possible causes

-When does this problem occur?
+This can occur when failing to import e.g. project data.

 ## Resolving it